tcouch/rsd-talks/rsd/scholar.md

 * More and more research uses software
 * General programmers can't understand research
-* Postdocs and PhD students don't make reliable code
+* Postdocs and PhD students don't have time to make reliable code

 Why you should be one
 ---------------------

-* Understand research
+* Write papers
 * Make code

 Why you should be one